 Yes, absolutely.
 In fact, it’s a very popular way indeed of making everything as tax efficient as possible – within the law of course!
 A director’s pension doesn’t just mean they stand to be better off when they retire.

 The company will need to make employer contributions into the director’s pension (as if they were any other employee), and these are an allowable expense, just like wages.
-It means you can offset them against your corporation tax bill.
-This is great news for a director because you’re effectively taking money out of the business in a very tax-efficient way.
+It means you can offset them against your Corporation Tax bill, which is a great news for owner/directors because you’re effectively taking money out of the business in a very tax-efficient way.

 Are there restrictions on what I can pay into a pension?